 But the thing I knew I most wanted to avoid, when I eventually did get that princess…was messy hair.
 I hated those frizzies and flyaways that made little girls look like they had a lion’s mane.
 It didn’t help, though, that when my first daughter did finally get some hair that could be styled (it took a couple years), it wasn’t the straight hair of my dreams.

 That’s ok.
 We’d make it work.
 We’d make that perfect stay-all-day ponytail or other hair-dos work too.

-What you’ll need: Two rubberbands, spray product, a brush and bows!
-(I use Garnier Fructis Curl Shaping Spray Gel), I like the Garnier Fructis product, bookglobal.net/health/ even if I don’t use it for its original purpose, because it keeps hair in place without it feeling hard or stiff.
+What you’ll need: Two rubber bands, spray product, a brush, and bows!
+(I use Garnier Fructis Curl Shaping Spray Gel), I like the Garnier Fructis product even if I don’t use it for its original purpose, because it keeps hair in place without it feeling hard or stiff.
 I also find that it’s easily accessible (even in kosher supermarkets!) as it’s also used on boys’ and mens’ peyos.
 I usually find it at around $3.00 a bottle or less.

 Step 1: Don’t put all the hair into one rubber band!

-Spray the crown of the head and brush it backwards (again and again until it’s perfectly straight).
+Spray the crown of the head and brush it backward (again and again, until it’s perfectly straight).

 Brush up the bottom part of the hair and let it join the rest of the ponytail.

 Hold it there while you spray, spray, spray the bottom and brush it straight up.